-Legitimate superfights in boxing tend not to just happen spontaneously, but instead are built up over time.
+Legitimate superfights tend not to just happen spontaneously, but instead build up over time.
 The first bout between Joe Frazier and Muhammad Ali was years in the making, as was even the first Ray Leonard vs Thomas Hearns fight, as young as they were back in 1981.
 Lennox Lewis vs Mike Tyson certainly does not belong in the same discussion as those two battles in terms of entertainment, or even as a high level match-up, but it too had history behind it.
 It’s just that Lewis vs Tyson came a bit too late in both men’s careers for it to be as meaningful as it was popular.

 But despite pre-fight claims by some that the fight could and should have happened earlier, the fact is the timing was never quite right.
 Lewis and Tyson actually sparred in 1983, before Lewis’ first showing in the same Olympic Games that Tyson failed to qualify for.
-Finding quality sparring partners for “Iron Mike” was always difficult, so Lewis was brought to Cus D’Amato’s house to stay and train with Tyson for a spell and a heated sparring session ended with both fighters taking licks.
-Lewis would later tell USA Today, “At that time, Cus D’Amato actually said we would meet one day — and it’s coming true.
+Finding quality sparring partners for “Iron Mike” was always difficult, so Lennox was brought to Cus D’Amato’s house to stay with Tyson for a spell and a heated sparring session ended with both fighters taking licks.
+Lewis would later tell USA Today, “At that time, Cus D’Amato actually said we would meet one day and it’s coming true.
 It’s unbelievable that he could have had that kind of foresight.”

-Five years after they sparred, Lewis took home a gold medal at the 1988 Olympics, but by then Tyson had become the undisputed heavyweight champion of the world, knocking out former champions Trevor Berbick, Pinklon Thomas, Larry Holmes and Michael Spinks before Lewis had even stepped on the medal podium.
+Five years after they sparred, Lewis took home a gold medal from the 1988 Olympics, but by then Tyson had become the undisputed heavyweight champion of the world, knocking out former champions Trevor Berbick, Pinklon Thomas, Larry Holmes and Michael Spinks before Lewis had even stepped on the medal podium.
 And for years after, a Lewis vs Tyson match was unlikely, if not unfeasible.

-After his second loss to Holyfield, in which he twice bit Evander’s ears and was disqualified, Tyson was “banned for life” by the Nevada State Athletic Commission, a term which actually amounted to about 18 months.
+After his second loss to Holyfield, in which he twice bit Evander’s ears and was disqualified, Tyson was “banned for life” by the Nevada State Athletic Commission, a term which actually amounted to about eighteen months.
 A series of bouts followed, many of them farcical, none of which helped Tyson retain or further develop his skills, but they made him a sight to behold, a wonderful wreck no one could turn away from.
 In the meantime, Lewis had emerged as the true champion after a pair of bouts with Holyfield.

 From his training camp for Francois Botha Lewis replied, “I’d love Tyson to be my next fight.
 I’m definitely going to be the guy to put him to sleep, to put him out of the game.
 That’s very important to me.
 In one sense, I’ve been ordained to do that.
 In another sense, he’s going to put himself away.”

 But it was not to be.
 At least, not yet.
-Failure to apply his own logic to his ring career resulted in Lewis, after easily defeating Botha and out-boxing dangerous contender David Tua, getting ambushed by Hasim Rahman and flattened in five rounds.
+Failure to apply his own logic to his ring career resulted in Lewis, after easily defeating Botha, and then out-boxing dangerous contender David Tua, getting ambushed by Hasim Rahman and flattened in five rounds.
 Much litigation and a successful reclaiming of the throne from Rahman had Lewis looking for one or two last big paydays.
 Again, a Tyson fight was the obvious one.

-Lewis promised to punish the former champion, telling David Remnick of The New Yorker, “Boxing’s got a bad name and [Tyson] is the reason.
+For his part, Lewis promised to punish the former champion, telling David Remnick of The New Yorker, “Boxing’s got a bad name and [Tyson] is the reason.
 When I was coming up and trying to get sponsorship, they said no, back off, boxers rape people.
 This is what he created.
 I’m the knight in shining armor.
 And you know what else?
 I’m the hyena killer, the lion on my perch, watching those hyenas bothering my flock.
 When I’m good and ready, I swoop down and I snap their necks.
 Then I go back up on my perch and chill.”

-Reduced to following the champion around in the fourth, Tyson absorbed a right hand that rattled him before getting partially shoved down by Lewis near the bell.
+Reduced to following the champion around in the fourth, Tyson absorbed a right hand that rattled him before getting partially shoved down near the bell.
 Referee Eddie Cotton waved off the potential knockdown and instead deducted a point from Lewis for pushing.
 Despite Lewis’ dominant round, his guard was dropping, prompting his trainer, late legend Emanuel Steward, to memorably scream at him between rounds, “Get this motherfucker out of here, man!
 You’re gonna fuck around and get caught with some crazy shit!”

 Stern warnings for holding didn’t deter Lewis from cutting Tyson over the left eye with a combination in the fifth.
 In the sixth Tyson took about a dozen thunderous right hands before landing one of his own that brought a slight swelling to Lewis’ left eye.
 But a constant stream of jabs made Lennox almost unreachable and Tyson could only muster single punches here and there.
-In round seven the fight had become one-sided, the punishment being dished out by Lewis now ugly.
-Tyson demonstrated real bravery and toughness in coming out for an eighth round that was wholly unnecessary.
+In round seven the fight had become one-sided, the punishment being dished out by Lewis now ugly and Tyson demonstrated real bravery and toughness in coming out for an eighth round that was wholly unnecessary.